wp-plugins/relevanssi/readme.txt

 Relevanssi replaces the standard WordPress search with a better search engine, with lots of features and configurable options.
 You'll get better results, better presentation of results - your users will thank you.

+This is the free version of Relevanssi.
+There's also Relevanssi Premium, which has added features.
+For more information about Premium, see [Relevanssi.com](http://www.relevanssi.com/).

 = Key features =
 * Search results sorted in the order of relevance, not by date.